NixOS/nix-pills/pills/11-garbage-collector.md

     note: currently hard linking saves -0.00 MiB
     1169 store paths deleted, 228.43 MiB freed

-If we run the garbage collector again it won\'t find anything new to delete, as we expect.
+If we run the garbage collector again it won't find anything new to delete, as we expect.
 After running the garbage collector, the nix store only contains paths with references from the GC roots.

 We now install a new program, `bsd-games`, inspect its store path, and examine its GC root.
 The `nix-store -q --roots` command is used to query the GC roots that refer to a given derivation.
 In this case, our current user environment refers to `bsd-games`: